allbecauseyoutoldmeso/news-app/README.md

 * Makers Academy Week 7 Project

-* Single page Javascript App which uses the Guardian and Aylien API services to bring you the latest top stories.
+* Single page Vanilla Javascript App which uses the Guardian and Aylien API services to bring you the latest top stories.

 * Top ten headlines displayed.